 b.
 You don’t want: deductible $250… you do want deductible $1000

 c.
 You don’t want: stop-loss 80/20 to $1000, you DO want 80/20 to $5000

 d.
 You don’t want: Claim Payments reasonable and customary… you do want Regular

 e.
 You don’t want claim time 6 weeks, you do want 14 days

 h.
-You DO NOT want coverage for: maternity, dental, supplemental accident or prescription card.
+You DO NOT want coverage for maternity, dental, supplemental accident, or prescription card.

-- VIDEO TAPE the inside and outside of your home and keep the tape safe in a safe deposit box with all of your valuable papers.
+- VIDEOTAPE the inside and outside of your home and keep the tape safe in a safe deposit box with all of your valuable papers.

 - Make sure your homeowner’s insurance policy covers any computer equipment or jewelry.
 Make sure you purchase “replacement value coverage” and not “market value coverage”.

 - PMI (Private mortgage insurance).
 Lenders require this if your down payment is less than 20% of the purchase price.
 This is an insurance policy that lenders require that you purchase in the event that you should default on your loan.
-If you refinance your home, you can except to receive a refund of any unused premiums that your mortgage company required you to purchase.
-If you have lived in your property for quite some time of you reside in an area that has significantly increased in value since you last appraisal, you can simply ask the insurance to cancel this policy.
+If you refinance your home, you can expect to receive a refund of any unused premiums that your mortgage company required you to purchase.
+If you have lived in your property for quite some time or you reside in an area that has significantly increased in value since your last appraisal, you can simply ask the insurance to cancel this policy.